elonafoobar/elonafoobar/docs/readme.md

 # Lua API
 Welcome traveler!
-This is the documentation for the ElonaFoobar mod API.
+This is the documentation for the Elona foobar mod API.

 Before proceeding, **please note** that the API will almost certainly undergo substantial changes before it is stabilized.
 If you write anything with the API, expect that it **will** break sometime in the future, until all the serious design/implementation issues and bugs have been worked out.